 Speed of Response: How long we take to respond to 999 calls is important to us.
 This data shows the time taken by our firefighters when responding to a 999 fire call.
 It is measured against the time the firefighters are first alerted of an incident to the time the firefighters arrive at that incident.
 We measure four standards, all of which are set locally, in line with the specific risk in Suffolk.
 You can view the latest information on our Emergency Response Standards page.

 Strategic Performance Data: This report sets out the main areas of performance that we measure and manage across our fire service.
 It includes road traffic collisions, staff absence levels, availability of our on-call firefighters and many more areas.
 This data is used regularly and formally reviewed by the senior management team on a quarterly basis.
 The information is used to understand performance levels and realign priorities and resources where necessary.
-Please download a copy of the latest report.

 Fire Statistics: The Department for Communities and Local Government provide detailed fire and rescue statistical information on an annual basis in a report called 'Fire Statistics'.
 The report contains a breakdown over a number of years of all incidents attended by fire and rescue services across Great Britain.
 Download a copy of the Fire Statistics Report 2011-2012